Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 ## List of functions

-- [FlaSRHelp](#FlaSRHelp): FlaSRHelp[function] prints extended documentation on a function's arguments, options, and outputs.
+- [FlaSRHelp](#FlaSRHelp): FlaSRHelp[function] prints extended documentation on a FlaSR function's arguments, options, and outputs.
 - [startPythonSession](#startPythonSession): startPythonSession[session,path] checks for a valid Python session and file path and loads in the Python file.
-- [generateASRs](#generateASRs): generateASRs[in,h,out] finds all amplitudes and amplitude sum rules (ASRs) for a given system.
+- [generateASRs](#generateASRs): generateASRs[in,h,out] finds amplitudes and amplitude sum rules (ASRs) for a given system.
 - [findA2SRMat](#findA2SRMat): findA2SRMat[ASRMat] finds the A2SR matrix for a given ASR matrix.
-- [generateSRs](#generateSRs): generateSRs[in,h,out] finds all amplitudes, amplitude sum rules (ASRs), and amplitude-squared sum rules (A2SRs) for a given system.
+- [generateSRs](#generateSRs): generateSRs[in,h,out] finds amplitudes, amplitude sum rules (ASRs), and amplitude-squared sum rules (A2SRs) for a given system.
 - [numAmps](#numAmps): numAmps[system,nPairs:False] returns the total number of amplitudes in the system.
 - [labelAmps](#labelAmps): labelAmps[system,colName,labels] modifies system to add a column of user-defined labels to system[[\"Amplitudes\"]].
 - [unlabelAmps](#unlabelAmps): unlabelAmps[system,colNames] modifies system to remove column(s) from system[[\"Amplitudes\"]].
 - [printAmps](#printAmps): printAmps[system] prints the system's amplitudes and definitions for a/s-type amplitudes and Δ/Σ-type amplitudes-squared.
-- [numSRs](#numSRs): numSRs[system,squared:False] returns the number of amplitude (or amplitude-squared) sum rules at each order of breaking.
+- [numSRs](#numSRs): numSRs[system,squared:False] returns the number of amplitude (or amplitude-squared) sum rules found at each order of breaking.
 - [printSRs](#printSRs): printSRs[system,ampType->{a,s}/{A} OR amp2Type->{Δ,Σ}/{A}] prints amplitude (or amplitude-squared) sum rules at each order of breaking and extracts the formatted sum rule matrices and amplitude vector(s) for manipulation.
 - [printSystem](#printSystem): printSystem[system,ampType->{a,s}/{A}, amp2Type->{Δ,Σ}/{A}] prints information about the system's representations, amplitudes, and sum rules and adds formatted sum rules and amplitude vectors to the system association.

 ## Documentation
 ### FlaSRHelp
-FlaSRHelp[function] prints extended documentation on a function's arguments, options, and outputs.
+FlaSRHelp[function] prints extended documentation on a FlaSR function's arguments, options, and outputs.

 Arguments:
 - function (Symbol): The name of a function from the FlaSR Mathematica package.